aiven/devportal/.vale/README.rst

     b. it explains why (at the moment) there's no ordering constraint on whether ``second`` needs to come before or after ``first``

     So for the ``Flink®`` case, ``first`` must match the *usage*, the word "``Flink``" whether it is followed by the "``®``" or not, and ``second`` must match the *explanation*, the word "``Flink``" followed by the "``®``" character,

+.. note:: **Note to self** the ``vale/internal/check/conditional.go`` method ``Run`` seems to be called multiple times for a file, looping:

+          * for each file

+            * for a gradually changing "block" - this starts as all the text in the file, and then gradually replaces blocks/elements of the text, from the start, with ``@`` - for instance, the title, then the title and the first paragraph, then the title and the first two paragraphs, and so only

+              * for each conditional check

+          I don't (as yet) understand the point of that "block" loop.

 See `conditional rules are not ordered`_ for why that doesn't do quite what we want (we'd like it to require the occurrence with ``®`` comes first).